learn-co-curriculum/react-hooks-components-basics-lab/README.md

     div can also optionally have some additional text content and other elements inside &mdash; as long as it has an id of `about`, it will pass the test!

-- Once the tests are passing, make sure to run `npm start` and check out the result in the browser.

 ## Resources